flaturtha/CharlieChan/_short-stories/a-sucker-a-day.md

 The old man pulled and tugged at the knife blade, but it refused to budge.
 He placed the knife between his knees and pulled, but he had no success.

-&quot;Time&#39;s up,&quot; Slick called. &quot;In fact, I gave you ten seconds over two minutes.&quot; The old man relinquished the knife. &quot;First knife I ever see that I couldn&#39;t open,&quot; he said. &quot;You wait right here, and I&#39;ll go across the street and buy you a cigar—a nickel one.&quot;
+&quot;Time&#39;s up,&quot; Slick called. &quot;In fact, I gave you ten seconds over two minutes.&quot;

+The old man relinquished the knife.

+&quot;First knife I ever see that I couldn&#39;t open,&quot; he said. &quot;You wait right here, and I&#39;ll go across the street and buy you a cigar—a nickel one.&quot;

-&quot;Oh, let it go, Dad,&quot; Slick said. &quot;Nosiree,&quot; the old man&#39; returned. &quot;When I lose, I pay.&quot;
+&quot;Oh, let it go, Dad,&quot; Slick said.

+&quot;Nosiree,&quot; the old man returned. &quot;When I lose, I pay.&quot;

 He walked across the street and entered a cigar store.
 Slick turned to his companion.